-Project Data Form: A DUE Project Data Form (NSF Form 1295: Project Data Form) must be completed for all proposals.
-The information on this form is used to direct proposals to appropriate reviewers and to determine the characteristics of projects supported by DUE.
-In Research.gov, this form appears in the list of required Proposal Sections for the proposal only after the correct Funding Opportunity Number has been selected in Step 1 of the Proposal Creation Wizard.
-Select the appropriate Track in the drop-down menu.
-Grants.gov users should refer to Section VI.5. of the NSF Grants.gov Application Guide for specific instructions on how to submit the DUE Project Data Form.
+Project Data Form: A Project Data Form must be submitted as part of all proposals.
+The information on this form is used to direct proposals to appropriate reviewers and to determine the characteristics of projects supported by the NSF Division of Undergraduate Education (DUE).
+In Research.gov, this form will appear as a required section of the proposal only after the IUSE: EDU Program solicitation number has been selected in Step 1 of the Proposal

+Creation Wizard.
+Grants.gov users should refer to Section VI.5.2. of the NSF Grants.gov Application Guide for specific instructions on how to submit the DUE Project Data Form.